About Western Law

 The Indigenous Law Centre (ILC) at the University of Saskatchewan offers courses for incoming (1L) Indigenous law students from May through July.
 Incoming Indigenous law students who successfully complete the University of Saskatchewan ILC summer program will receive credit for first-year Property Law at Western Law, and will receive funds to subsidize the cost of the summer program.

 Indigenous Services Canada’s Post-Secondary Student Support Program provides financial assistance to First Nations and eligible Inuit students who are enrolled in eligible postsecondary programs.
 Additional federal assistance is also available to Indigenous students from several other sources.
-Finally, financial assistance is available for Métis and Non-Status students through the Department of Justice Canada’s Legal Studies for Aboriginal People Program.
+Finally, financial assistance is available for Métis and Non-Status students through the Department of Justice Canada’s Legal Studies for Indigenous People Program.

 Mature Category